-A parent chairs the group and representatives include the principal, a teacher, a community member and parents.
-This body serves to provide input, helps to make school decisions and communicate concerns.
+This body serves to provide input into school decisions.
 All sessions are open and all parents may attend meetings.
 The Brentwood Elementary School Council has been working very hard to support the school.
 Some of the activities have been:

-- Providing input to policies and activities. - Input into Board of Education policies. - Fundraising activities to help purchase materials for the school.
+- Providing input to policies and activities, such as the School Education Plan and school fees. - Fundraising activities to help purchase materials for the school.